Bardolph-Automation-Inc/bardolph/docs/command_line.rst

 Command-Line Tools
 ##################
 This section contains information about the command-line tools.
-Of these commands, `lsrun` is probably the one you'll use most often.
+Of these commands, `lsrun`, which runs a script, is probably the one you'll use most often.
+The `lsc` command generates a Python program around a script, which you can run directly.
+To get the status of the lights on your network, run `lscap`.

 .. index::
    single: discovery delay

-.. note:: During initialization, the process of discovering bulbs can take a while.
-Basically, a "report" message gets broadcast over the WiFi network, and each bulb announces its presence.
-If the number of bulbs is unknown, the discover process has no choice but to wait a specific amount of time  for them to stop answering.
+.. note:: During initialization, the process of discovering lights can take a while.
+Basically, a "report" message gets broadcast over the WiFi network, and each light announces its presence.
+If the number of lights is unknown, the discover process has no choice but to wait a specific amount of time for them to stop answering.
 To minimize that delay, use the optional `-n` or `--num-lights` flag to specify the actual number of lights.
 For example: